 The average email unsubscribe rate in the UK fell from 2.4% to 0.2%

 A report by Campaign Monitor, tracing email marketing trends in the UK identified that in 2019, 2.2% fewer people unsubscribed from mailing lists.
+In 2021, that number fell to 0.1%.
 The low un-subscription rates indicate improvement in email marketing strategies by UK businesses.

-The Agricultural Forestry, Fishing, and Hunting Industry saw the highest email open rates in the UK at 35.9%
+The Wellness and Fitness Industry saw the highest email open rates in the UK at 40.5%

 With a high click-through and open rate, emails continue to bring in massive revenue for UK businesses annually.
 Emails have a lot of marketing potential, being one of the most preferred forms of business communications.

 The average bounce rate of emails in the UK is less than 0.8%

 According to a Campaign Monitor survey, the average bounce rate of emails in the UK is less than 1%, which is excellent.
 Bounce rate refers to the number of people who did not receive emails in a subscription list.
 A low bounce rate indicates a strong email marketing strategy.

 Around 47% of UK organisations test only a quarter of their emails.